-Use these guidelines to update a Control4 system.
+Use these Control4 guidelines to update a Control4 system.

 IMPORTANT!
-Before you begin any update, check the Dealer Portal for any Release Notes, Read This First, or upgrade documents associated with the update and the release.
+Before you begin any update, check the Control4 Dealer website for any Release Notes, Read This First, or upgrade documents associated with the update and the release.
 Read those documents first.